darknessgp/mkvdts2ac3/README.md

 A Powershell based script for Windows users which can be used for converting the DTS audio track in a MKV (Matroska) file to AC3.

+Intended for use as a post-processing script for Sabnzbd+ but can be used without.

 Inspired by Jack Wharton's linux version available [here] (https://github.com/JakeWharton/mkvdts2ac3).